Qasim-Hassan/pdf-sharing-app/README.md

 ---

+## 🛡️ License

+This project is licensed under the MIT License.

+---

 ## 💡 Final Note

 This project reimagines social networking by prioritizing **substance over noise** — making it easier to share meaningful, long-form content in a controlled and community-driven environment.